Prompt Engineering at Runtime

 -

-Open your app’s navigation and add a new menu item called Add product.
+Open your app’s navigation and add a new menu item called Add Product.

 - Set the On click action to Create object of the

-from the Atlas icon category.
+addfrom the Atlas icon category.

 - Set the On click action to Create object of the

-Connect Your Agent to Your App
+Connecting Your Agent to Your App

-In this section, you can connect the agent that was already created in the user interface to let an LLM create the product description.
+In this section, you connect the agent that was already created in the user interface to let an LLM create the product description.

-Finalize Your Agent
+Finalizing Your Agent

 -